-More information about the accommodation we offer is available on our website: www.speakeasyschool.co.uk, or if you prefer you can have a chat with any one of our reception staff.
+More information is available on our website: www.speakeasyschool.co.uk, or if you prefer you can have a chat with any one of our reception staff.
 The accommodation officer for Speakeasy School is Maggie Jenkins - reception, 0208 995 8772.